karabayse/react-no-CLI/README.md

 ## React no CLI

-React from scratch without create-react-app CLI
+React from scratch without create-react-app CLI + Webpack to bundle assets